fonsecajr/Projects/README.md

 Process Tools

+**the very vagabond clever way to run a colab jupyter notebook from an android phone** [https://telegra.ph/the-very-vagabond-clever-way-to-run-a-colab-jupyter-notebook-from-an-android-phone-03-14]

 **Hyper-customized Handwriting tool for free using LibreOffice impress.** [https://telegra.ph/Hyper-customized-Handwriting-tool-for-free-using-LibreOffice-impress-06-04] + **preview.odp** (Impress)

 **How to download all pictures from an Instagram profile in 30 seconds (also includes igtv).** [https://telegra.ph/How-to-download-all-pictures-from-an-Instagram-profile-in-30-seconds-also-includes-igtv-09-26] (Python)